Understanding the Role of Credit Scores in MSME Financing

 In summary, MSMEs must prioritize credit management to maintain a high credit score.
 Doing so can lead to significant benefits, including improved access to credit, better financing terms, and increased financial stability.
 By understanding the factors that impact credit scores and following best practices for credit management, MSMEs can set themselves up for success and achieve long-term growth and prosperity.

 To overcome their financing needs, MSME owners can reach out to Kinara Capital, a leading fintech which aims to empower small business owners by providing them collateral-free business loans.
-Kinara has disbursed over 90,000 loans worth INR 5000+ crore till date.
+Kinara has disbursed over 90,000 loans worth INR 6700+ crore till date.
 To avail an MSME Loan, the applicant can check their loan eligibility in the myKinara app which is available to download from the Google PlayStore and gives the user an opportunity to choose their preferred vernacular language from the 7 options available.
-For more information, give a missed call at 080-68264454 and the customer support team will call you back with all the details.
+Also, we have a dedicated customer support team available between Monday – Friday (9.30 AM – 6.00 PM) at our toll free number 1800-103-2683 for any questions or assistance.
+This ensures that entrepreneurs can get the help they need throughout the loan process.

 You may also like